The Anatolian Shepherd Dog is a native of Turkey where he was developed as a shepherd’s companion and livestock guardian.

 He takes his job seriously.
 When his humans are not home, he will not let even friends or extended family who are not known to him come into their property.

 At the same time, the Anatolian Shepherd Dog is a very intelligent, loyal, steady working dog.

-He’s highly trainable, though he has the tendency to think about whether he will choose to obey or not.
+He’s highly trainable, though he tends to think about whether he will choose to obey or not.

 He needs an owner who is strong, kind, and consistent as a pack leader.

 The Anatolian Shepherd Dog is tolerant of older children and is good with them.
-To him, they are part of the flock that need guarding along with the rest of the family.
+To him, they are part of the flock that needs guarding along with the rest of the family.